hamburger

 SAP S/4HANA is the real-time ERP suite of the fourth generation.
-S stands for “Simple”, a simplification of the entire data architecture.
+S stands for "Simple", a simplification of the entire data architecture.
 While this offers faster access times and improved usability with the Fiori interface, it also implies restrictions due to the simplification.
-It has been announced that the current ERP system Central Component (ECC) will be replaced by S/4HANA in 2027.
+It has been announced that the current ERP system Central Component (ECC) will be replaced by S/4HANA in 2025.
 We shed light on what consequences the SAP S/4HANA strategy will have on the processing of construction and services.

 Fiori and the user experience

-What will change in SAP ECC and S/4HANA is outlined in the so-called “Simplification List”.
-This central document shows the differences for transactions, tables, data structures and objects, i. e. whether something is no longer supported by S/4HANA, whether something has been simplified, i. e. can only be operated with a Fiori app, or whether it has been replaced by new options.
-As announced, the new version of Simplification List for SAP S/4HANA 1909 was released in September 2019.
+What will change in SAP ECC and S/4HANA is outlined in the so-called "Simplification List".
+This central document shows the differences for transactions, tables, data structures and objects, i.e., whether something is no longer supported by S/4HANA, whether something has been simplified, i.e., can only be operated with a Fiori app, or whether it has been replaced by new options.
+As announced, the new version of Simplification List for SAP S/4HANA 1909 was released in September 2019

 The new user interface design, which is being introduced with S/4HANA in the form of SAP Fiori or the further development Fiori 2.0, is much more than just a change in the graphical user interface.
-Instead of the current SAP GUI interface, the Fiori concept relies on consistent, role-based, personalized user guidance: users only see the applications they need for their work in a tile-style launchpad.
+Instead of the current SAP GUI interface, the Fiori concept relies on consistent, role-based, personalized user guidance: Users only see the applications they need for their work in a tile-style launchpad.
 In the same way, users only see the functions necessary for their role in the application.
 This is an expression of the Principle of One approach, which aims to reduce the complexity that has grown over the years and to reduce redundancies, including on the part of the functions.
 Although the old SAP GUI will continue to be simultaneously supported in the on-premise edition of SAP S/4HANA, the end of this is also in sight.

 “Lean services” are supposed to fix it